Geography

 Geography Curriculum Intent

-• Names and locations of major continents, countries, seas, oceans and rivers
+• Know the names and locations of major continents, countries, seas, oceans and rivers

-• Knowledge of a range of places – local, national and world
+• Have knowledge of a range of places – local, national and world

-• Understanding of physical geographical processes (e.g. rivers, mountains, coastlines)
+• Develop an understanding of physical geographical processes (e.g. rivers, mountains, coastlines)

-• Reasons for the choices humans have made/make (e.g. settlement locations, fighting deforestation)
+• Understand reasons for the choices humans have made/make (e.g. settlement locations, fighting deforestation)

-• Development of an extensive base of geographical vocabulary
+• Develop an extensive base of geographical vocabulary

-• Development of excellent fieldwork skills to observe, measure, record and present local geographical features (e.g. sketch maps, digital technologies, graphs)
+• Develop fieldwork skills to observe, measure, record and present local geographical features (e.g. sketch maps, digital technologies, graphs)

-• Knowledge of map features and the ability to use a range of mapping resources (e.g. maps {physical and digital}, globes, atlases)
+• Have knowledge of map features and the ability to use a range of mapping resources (e.g. maps {physical and digital}, globes, atlases)

-• Understand and have empathy towards physical processes which affect human lives (e.g. flooding, earthquakes, volcanoes)
+• Understanding and demonstrating empathy towards physical processes which affect human lives (e.g. flooding, earthquakes, volcanoes)

 • Identifying similarities and commonalities between people around the world, respecting differences

-• An appreciation of their place in the world and an understanding of their links with other places and countries
+• Appreciating their place in the world and understanding their links with other places and countries

-• Understand that humans impact our physical world in both positive and negative ways
+• Understanding that humans impact our physical world in both positive and negative ways

-• Ability to read maps with a variety of scales in different contexts (e.g. world maps, OS maps)
+• Developing their ability to read maps with a variety of scales in different contexts (e.g. world maps, OS maps)

-• Awareness of and confidence to challenge cultural stereotypes regarding different cultures and parts of the world
+• An awareness of – and confidence to challenge – cultural stereotypes regarding different cultures and parts of the world

-• Comprehensive understanding of the ways in which places are interdependent and interconnected
+• Understanding ways in which places are interdependent and interconnected

 Geography Curriculum Implementation